rpeszek/my-blogs/posts/2021-12-10-ts-types-part1.md

 //compiles but it should not
 const nonsense2 = curry(curry)

+//more example in the linked github project
 ```

 and all, except the first one, should not.

 I expect the type checker to be effective at rejecting nonsensical code.
 If a blooper happens, it should be rare, contrived code, unlikely for developers to write.
 My examples are somewhat surprising since higher order functions are not uncommon in JavaScript.
 The second example is a piece of code I accidentally wrote in my project.
+This is very concerning since errors like these are likely to remain uncaught and become escaped bugs.

-No compiler is perfect, but you probably noticed by now that
-TS compiler seems to get in trouble a lot.
+No compiler is perfect, but you probably noticed by now that TS compiler seems to get in trouble a lot.
+Compared to other programming languages I use, TS's rate of compilation issues is much higher, the issues are more dangerous, and these bloopers are happening on more commonly used vanilla code (well... at least commonly used by me).
 I have no idea what the underlying issues are but I can see one general reason for this:
 gradual typing on top of JS is not easy.
-I plan to write a note about the complexity of TS types.
+I plan to write a note about the complexity of TS types in a future post.
-I am sure TS will slowly fix these in the future.
+I am sure that TS is fixing such issues but I expect the progress to be slow.
-Today, I have to be prepared for a little fight with TS and I also have to accept that sometimes TS type checker accepts a completely wrong code from me.

 ### It's all worth it